google/comprehensive-rust/src/chromium/adding-third-party-crates/resolving-problems/build-scripts-which-take-arbitrary-actions.md

-# Build scripts which build C++ or take arbitrary actions
+# Build Scripts Which Build C++ or Take Arbitrary Actions

 Some crates use the [`cc`][1] crate to build and link C/C++ libraries.
 Other crates parse C/C++ using [`bindgen`][2] within their build scripts.